UNITED STATES of America, Plaintiff-Appellee, v. Freddie WILLIAMS, Defendant-Appellant.

-The appellant’s principal contention on this appeal is that the trial court erred in not ordering a competency hearing at the time of trial, to determine whether he was incompetent to stand trial because of narcotic addiction.
+The appellant‘s principal contention on this appeal is that the trial court erred in not ordering a competency hearing at the time of trial, to determine whether he was incompetent to stand trial because of narcotic addiction.2

 The sole indication of the appellant‘s being addicted to narcotics was contained in his and his retained counsel‘s remarks to the court in mitigation at the time of sentencing.
 Even then there was no suggestion that Appellant Williams was or had been incompetent to stand trial.

 Use of narcotics does not per se render a defendant incompetent to stand trial.
 See Grennett v.
 United States, 1968, 131 U.S.App.D.C.
 202, 403 F.2d 928, and cases cited in n.
 4 at 931.
-As the Supreme Court has well stated, the “test must be whether [the defendant] has sufficient present ability to consult with his lawyer with a reasonable degree of rational understanding— and whether he has a rational as well as factual understanding of the proceedings against him.”
+As the Supreme Court has well stated, the “test must be whether [the defendant] has sufficient present ability to consult with his lawyer with a reason-able degree of rational understanding—and whether he has a rational as well as factual understanding of the proceedings against him.”
 Dusky v.
 United States, 1960, 362 U.S. 402, 80 S.Ct.
 788, 4 L.Ed.2d 824.

-Section 4244 provides in part that a competency hearing shall be held if there is “reasonable cause to believe that a [defendant] may be presently insane or otherwise so mentally incompetent as to be unable to understand the proceedings against him or properly to assist in his own defense * * We hold that the district court did not err in failing to order such a hearing on its own motion, since no “reasonable cause” for it was presented.
+We hold that the district court did not err in failing to order such a hearing on its own motion, since no “reasonable cause” for it was presented.
 Cf. United States v.
 Roca-Alvarez, 5th Cir.
 1971, 451 F.2d 843.
-Expressed in another way, the district court did not abuse its discretion in failing to order sua sponte a hearing on the appellant’s competency to stand trial.
+Expressed in another way, the district court did not abuse its discretion in failing to order sua sponte a hearing on the appellant‘s competency to stand trial.
 See Rice v.
 United States, 5th Cir.
 1969, 420 F.2d 863, cert. denied 398 U.S. 910, 90 S.Ct.
 1705, 26 L.Ed.2d 70; Green v.
 United States, 1967, 128 U.S.App.D.C.
 408, 389 F.2d 949.

 Mr. Williams has elected to represent himself on this appeal.
 In consideration of this circumstance, we have meticulously examined the entire record.
 However, we have found nothing approaching reversible error in the proceedings below.
 The judgment appealed from is due to be and it is hereby affirmed.